 A mark or sign may be registered as a UK trade mark or a European Union trade mark if it is capable of distinguishing the goods or services of one undertaking from those of another, and of being represented on the register.
 It must also not be devoid of distinctive character or exclusively indicate the kind, quality, quantity or other characteristics of the goods or services.
 A mark which does not immediately appear to have distinctive character can acquire distinctiveness through use.

 Registered trade marks can include a variety of forms such as words, domain names, colours and the shape of goods or packaging.
 There can also be non-traditional trade marks such as scents and sounds, but in practice, registration of non-traditional marks is difficult to obtain.

-The tort of passing off can protect goodwill attached to goods or services in the UK, where there is a misrepresentation leading or likely to lead the public to believe the goods or services are those of the Claimant or some other authorised link, and where the Claimant suffers damage as a result.
+The tort of passing off can protect goodwill attached to goods or services in the UK.
+Passing off applies where there is a misrepresentation leading or likely to lead the public to believe the goods or services of a third party are those of the claimant or that some other authorised link (such a licence or endorsement agreement) exists between the claimant and the goods or services, and where the claimant suffers damage as a result.
 The tort can be used as a way of protecting unregistered trade marks, names, logos or get-up from being mis-used.